darvil82/lanat-docs/Lanat/topics/Argument-types.md

 </def>

 <def title="CounterArgumentType" id="CounterArgumentType">
 	Receives no input.
-It's return value is the number of times it has been used.
+Its return value is the number of times it has been used.
 </def>

 <def title="BooleanArgumentType" id="BooleanArgumentType">